nazzacode/Documents/Taskell/general_todo.md

 ## To Do

-- new sim for burner
-- customise xins jumpre
-- print ben johnston label
+- apply extension
 - see some friends
-- laptop on ebay
+- tak to xin about rent
+- OS coursework 1
+- get back to project
-- edit gumtree
+- barbados refund

 ## Housekeeping (5-6)

+- rign virgin
+- send back surface dock

 ## Done